Sponsored links:

 Stroll the streets of the old town

-After staying in the vicinity of the Matthias Church and Fisherman's Bastion, we stroll the Budapest old town: we walk the Táncsics Mihály street towards the National Archives building (G; GPS: 47.504860, 19.030203), we pass the Town Hall, the tower of the Church of Mary Magdalene from the 13th century (H; GPS: 47.503853, 19.028779), and then we return the Úri street.
-We reach the Dísz tér square (I; GPS: 47.499024, 19.036347), then follow the Szent György street towards the Presidential Palace.
+After soaking in the beauty around the Matthias Church and Fisherman's Bastion, we embarked on a delightful stroll through Budapest's historic Old Town, allowing ourselves to get lost in its charming intricacies.
+We meandered down Táncsics Mihály street, heading towards the impressive National Archives building (G; GPS: 47.504860, 19.030203), admiring its grand architecture.
+Our walk continued past the historic Town Hall, then by the striking tower of the Church of Mary Magdalene from the 13th century (H; GPS: 47.503853, 19.028779), a testament to the area's rich past.
+Afterwards, we gracefully returned along Úri street, eventually reaching the bustling Dísz tér square (I; GPS: 47.499024, 19.036347).
+From there, we followed the elegant Szent György street towards the Presidential Palace, enjoying the picturesque scenery and historic buildings that characterize this enchanting part of the city.

 The Presidential Palace, the Royal Castle